Dyvil/Dyvil-Gradle-Plugin/README.md

 }
 ```

-## Examples

-See the [Dyvil Property Format repository](https://github.com/Dyvil/Dyvil-Property-Format) for an example on how to use the plugin.
+See [build.gradle](https://github.com/Dyvil/Dyvil-Property-Format/blob/master/build.gradle) in the Dyvil Property Format repository for a complete example on how to use the plugin.
 It makes use of both the Dyvil and GenSrc compiler, with minimal build configuration.